 - Depth perception test.
 There's 2 pins that you need to align.
 You can move one by pressing buttons that push it forward and backward.
 You raise your hand when you think the 2 pins are aligned.

 - Reflex test.
 You sit on a chair and have a gas and brake pedal.
-When the green light come on you need to press the gas pedal and to keep pressing until a red light come on.
+When the green light come on you need to press the gas pedal and to keep pressing until a red light show up.
 When you see the red light you need to press the brake as fast as possible.

 - Peripheral vision test.
 You need to look straight as they show you lights on your left or right.
 You need to tell what color (green, red or yellow) the light is without turning your head or eyes.

-If you don't have a driving license or at least not for the car or motorbike, you will need to take the Thai driving theory test.
+If you don't have a driving license or at least not for cars or motorbikes, you will need to take the Thai driving theory test.

 It's a simple test with 50 questions.
-You have 1 hour to complete the test and you need to have at least 45 correct answers (90%) to pass.
+You have 1 hour to complete it and you need to have at least 45 correct answers (90%) to pass.

-The questions are pretty basics but you will need to practice to get used to the way they phrase the questions and the answers.
+The questions are pretty basics but you will need to practice to get used to the way they phrase them and the answers.
 There's also some questions that don't make sense at all, so just learn the answers.